 - Dry clean your comforter as infrequently as possible, as this can also damage the down filling.

-- Make sure that your comforter is fully dry.
-Moisture is the main enemy of down comforters and even slight dampness can cause serious odors.
+- Make sure that the comforter is fully dry, because moisture is the main enemy of down comforters and even slight dampness can cause serious odors.

 - You don’t want to wash and dry your down comforter more than every one or two years.
 Excessive cleaning can also hurt the down filling.